Dog Bite Lawyer

 There are many reasons why a dog bites.
 A dog may bite out of fear or to protect their territory.
 Some owners teach their dogs that biting is an acceptable form of play behavior, and every year a number of newborn infants die when they are bitten by dogs that see them as “prey”.
 A dog bite can be a traumatic event that results in serious injury.
 Often a dog bite will result in permanent scarring and nerve damage.
 There are several common sense methods of preventing dog bites, but sometimes an attack is unavoidable.
 By putting our dog bite lawyer to work early in the claim, our investigation may uncover evidence that may otherwise disappear.

-If you was attacked by a dog then try to identify the dog that bit you and see if you can get the address to the house at which the dog bite occurred.
+If you were attacked by a dog then try to identify the dog that bit you and see if you can get the address to the house at which the dog bite occurred.
 If it’s a stray, you could end up having to get rabies treatments, which is very painful.
 However, if the dog belongs to someone you may not have to get the treatments and you have the ability to successfully make a personal injury lawsuit claim against the owner.
 We will work to determine ownership, whether the owner knows or should have known that the dog would bite, and we will also try to determine what insurance coverage may apply.
 It is important to determine if there is renter’s or homeowner insurance.
 In some instances, there may be a premise medical payment coverage that will cover some medical bills, even if no one is at fault.

 Get medical attention as soon as possible after a dog bite and follow all physician instructions relating to your care.
 Get medical attention quickly because any delay in getting attention could affect your eligibility for a claim.